BBOXX/CatOps/example/aws-slash/README.md

-# Serverless Slack Bot
+# Serverless Slack Slash Command Responder

 ## Features

-- Responds to @mentions of your Slack bot.
+- Responds to Slash commands.
-- Can use the Slack API.
+- Readable help message and argparser.
+- Automagically import all 'plugins' from the `plugins/` folder.

 ## Setup